oracle-livelabs/security/database/baseline/dbsat/dbsat.md

     ![DBSAT](./images/dbsat-006.png "Copy the html file to the glassfish server directory")

-6. In a new web browser tab, open the URL provided in the output, replacing the placeholder with your DBSecLab Public IP address.
+6. In a new web browser tab, **open the URL provided in the output**, replacing the placeholder with your DBSecLab Public IP address.
 Alternatively, you can use the link below, where *`dbsec-lab`* refers to **your DBSecLab domain name for your Private IP address**.

     ````